Loading Events

 16:00 - 17:15

-CIHR funding recipient, National Pharmacy Leadership Award winner and named one of CBC Saskatchewan’s "Future 40", Dr. Jaris Swidrovich is Canada's first self-identified First Nations Doctor of Pharmacy.
-Professor, Mentor, and Community leader, Swidrovich brings his experience of bridging organizational needs with Health Care mandates.
-Jaris is a Two Spirit Champion passionate about health, education, and how Indigenous and marginalized people are impacted at all levels.
+CIHR and SSHRC-funded researcher, National Pharmacy Leadership Award winner, and named one of CBC Saskatchewan’s "Future 40", Dr. Jaris Swidrovich (he/they) is Canada's first self-identified First Nations Doctor of Pharmacy and the first and only Indigenous pharmacist faculty member in North America.
+Professor, Mentor, and Community leader, Dr. Swidrovich brings his experience of bridging organizational needs with health care mandates.
+He is passionate about health, education, and how Indigenous and made-marginalized people are impacted at all levels.
 He integrates personal stories to explain complex issues which resonate with listeners of all ages.
 His powerful presentations illustrate how we can all be part of the cure and partake in the TRC’s Calls to Action.

 Friday, November 15, 2024